 Mark received his Juris Doctorate degree from Stanford Law School where he served as a Judicial Extern for the Honorable Mathew O. Tobriner of the California Supreme Court.
 He was a co-founder and the first managing editor of the Stanford Environmental Law Journal and was a founding member of the Stanford Public Interest Law Foundation.
 Mark was selected through the Attorney General’s Honors Program and joined the Civil Division of the United States Department of Justice in Washington, D.C. after graduating from law school.
 He entered private practice working first at Pillsbury Winthrop Shaw Pittman LLP and subsequently at Farrow, Bramson, Chavez & Baskin before founding the law firm of Chavez & Gertler LLP with Jonathan E. Gertler.
 His law firm specializes in class action litigation.
 Mark has served on numerous non-profit Boards and is currently the Chair of the Public Citizen Foundation Board.

-Lily is an alumna from the foster care system and a former foster parent.
-She obtained her B.A. in Economics from Yale University in 2010 and her J.D. from Berkeley Law in 2015.
-Currently she has a public interest Equal Justice Works Fellowship at the National Center for Youth Law.
-Before coming to NCYL she interned for local, state and federal direct service non-profits, advocacy organizations and legislative offices including the American Bar Association Center on Children in the Law, the East Bay Community Law Center, the United States House of Representatives, the US Senate HELP Committee, and Legal Services for Children.
-Her current fellowship allows her to work on improving the educational trajectories of youth in the foster care system by improving the training and support to their foster parents and caregivers.
-She is also working on work involving cross collaborative efforts between the child welfare and educational systems.
-The areas practiced by LSC including immigration, education, guardianship and foster care have personally impacted her community including members of her biological and foster families.
-Having answered the Warm-Line, and worked with these populations, she knows how crucial the services provided by LSC are.
+Lily Colby is an alumna from the foster care system and a former foster parent.
+She obtained her B.A. in Economics from Yale University in 2010 and her J.D. from UC Berkeley School of Law in 2015.
+Lily is the Policy and Program Coordinator for California Court Appointed Special Advocate (CASA) Association.
+She also serves as a member on the ABA Commission on Youth at Risk and the Board of the Center for Independent Living.
+Previously she had a public interest Equal Justice Works Fellowship at the National Center for Youth Law and the Youth Law Center.
+In her career she has interned for local, state and federal direct service non-profits, advocacy organizations and legislative offices.
+The areas practiced by LSC including immigration, education, guardianship and foster care have personally impacted members of her biological and foster families.
+Having also answered LSC's warmline and worked with these populations, she knows how crucial the services provided by LSC are.

 Mikiko is a pediatrician on the attending staff of the CPMC in San Francisco and has a strong commitment to community involvement and social justice.
 She currently serves on the Board of the S. H. Cowell Foundation.
 She is President of the Board of At Home with Growing Older.
 She has also been part of the SF Aging and Disability Friendly Work Group.
 She is a Health and Editorial Advisor to Common Sense Media.
 She is the immediate past Chair of the Board of the Friends of the SF Public Library.
 She has also served on the Boards of Camp Tawonga, and Marin Country Day School (MCDS).
 Advocating on behalf of children and their families in a variety of ways is a high priority for her.